Monte Carlo vs Sifflet

 Who is it best for?

-It is best for data engineering teams in medium to large enterprises.
+It is best suited for data engineering and analytics teams in mid-to-large enterprises needing automated data quality monitoring.

 Sifflet